RetroMAE: Pre-Training Retrieval-oriented Language Models Via Masked Auto-Encoder: Introduction

-The above designs of RetroMAE is favorable to pre-training effectiveness thanks to the following reasons.
-Firstly, the auto-encoding task becomes \textbf{much more challenging} compared with the existing methods.
-The auto-regression may attend to the prefix during the decoding process; and the conventional MLM merely has a small portion (15\%) of the input tokens masked.
-By comparison, RetroMAE aggressively masks most of the input during the decoding process, forcing the in-depth semantics to be encoded within the sentence embedding so as to ensure the reconstruction quality.
-Besides, the decoder is merely an one-layer transformer; the extremely simplified network further increases the difficulty of auto-encoding.
-Secondly, it ensures \textbf{training signals to be fully generated} from each pre-training sentence.
-For typical MLM style methods, the training signals may only be derived from 15\% of the input tokens.
-Whereas for RetroMAE, the training signals can be derived from the majority of the tokens.
-Besides, knowing that the decoder only contains one-single layer, we propose the \textbf{enhanced decoding} with two-stream attention \cite{yang2019xlnet} and position-specific attention mask \cite{dong2019unified}, where the training signals can be derived from the entire input tokens.
+The above designs of RetroMAE are favorable to the pre-training effectiveness thanks to the following reasons.
+Firstly, the auto-encoding is made {\textbf{more demanding on encoding quality}}.
+The conventional auto-regression may attend to the prefix during the decoding process; and the conventional MLM only masks a small portion (15\%) of the input tokens.
+By comparison, RetroMAE aggressively masks most of the input for decoding. {As such, the reconstruction will be not enough to leverage the decoder's input alone, but heavily depend on the sentence embedding.
+Thus, it will force the encoder to capture in-depth semantics of the input}.
+Secondly, it ensures \textbf{training signals to be fully generated} from the input sentence.
+For conventional MLM-style methods, the training signals may only be generated from 15\% of the input tokens.
+Whereas for RetroMAE, the training signals can be derived from the majority of the input.
+Besides, knowing that the decoder only contains one-single layer, we further propose the \textbf{enhanced decoding} on top of two-stream attention \cite{yang2019xlnet} and position-specific attention mask \cite{dong2019unified}.
+As such, 100\% of the tokens can be used for reconstruction, and each token may sample a unique context for its reconstruction.

-We perform comprehensive experimental studies with popular dense retrieval benchmarks, such as MS MARCO \cite{nguyen2016ms} and BEIR \cite{thakur2021beir}.
-According to the evaluation results, RetroMAE notably improves both in-domain and out-of-domain performance in comparison with the existing generic and retrieval-oriented pretrained language models.
+{RetroMAE is simple to realize and empirically competitive.
+We merely use a moderate-amount of data (Wikipedia, BookCorpus, MS MARCO corpus) for pre-training, where a BERT base scale encoder is learned.
+For the zero-shot setting, it produces an average score of \textbf{45.2 on BEIR} \cite{thakur2021beir}; and for the supervised setting, it may easily reach an MRR@10 of \textbf{41.6 on MS MARCO} passage retrieval \cite{nguyen2016ms} following standard knowledge distillation procedures.
+Both values are unprecedented for dense retrievers with the same model size and pre-training conditions.
+We also carefully evaluate the impact introduced from each of the components, whose results may bring interesting insights to the future research.}